yoelcortes/free_properties/README.rst

     >>> water_data  # The change also affects the original data {'rho': 1000, 'vol': 3}

-It may also be convinient to use the property_array to manager arrays of free_properties.
-Create a property_array from data:
+Use the property_array to manage free_properties as an array:

 .. code-block:: python